nicolargo/glances/README.rst

 Gateway to others services
 ==========================

-Glances can export stats to: CSV file and/or InfluxDB server.
+Glances can export stats to: CSV file, InfluxDB and Statsd server.

 Documentation
 =============